Cpt-Dingus/blog-page/docs/Space weather tracking.md

 Okay, the sun farted some material our way.
 Now what?

-The first step is likely figuring out where it goes - I mentioned it in the above heading with CACTus, but how exactly is it done?
+The first step is likely figuring out where it goes - the heading above mentioned it is done using coronagraphs, but what are they?

 ## Coronagraphs